followvipin/FastAPI-Beanie-Auth-Booking-System/README.md

     pip install -r requirements.txt
     ```

-### Running the Application
+### Running the Application.
 To run the application, use the following command:
     ```sh
     python3 -m uvicorn app:app --reload --host 0.0.0.0 --port 8000
     ```